lyon-fnal/devenv/clion-mac.md

 ### Indexing never happens - now what?

-If you never see `Indexing` on the status bar, you cannot resolve any headers or symbols in the code, and there are a large number of red wavy lines underneath `#include` lines, thn your Mac CVMFS is likely not mounted.
-Quite CLion, mount CVMFS on your Mac, start CLion and re-run `cmake`.
+If you never see `Indexing` on the status bar, you cannot resolve any headers or symbols in the code, and there are a large number of red wavy lines underneath `#include` lines, then your Mac CVMFS is likely not mounted.
+Quit CLion, mount CVMFS on your Mac, start CLion and re-run `cmake`.
 That should force indexing.

 ### Building with Mac CLion